-Experiments done with stable and near stable nuclei have shown, that nuclei with N or Z equal to the so-called magic numbers 8, 20, 28, 50, 82 are more stable than their neighbours.
+Experiments done with stable and near stable nuclei have shown, that nuclei with N or Z equal to the so-called magic numbers 8, 20, 28, 50, 82 are more difficult to excite than their neighbours.
 This fact has supported the use of the well established nuclear shell model developed independently by Maria Goeppert Mayer and J. Hans Jensen in 1949 giving them the Nobel price in 1963.
-This model has been a success for the understanding of nuclear properties for stable or near stable atomic nuclei.
+This model, based in the interactions between nucleons and their arrangement in orbits, has been a success for the understanding of nuclear properties for stable or near stable atomic nuclei.
 The nuclei with magic numbers exhibit highly symmetric spherical configurations and are since then the milestones of the nuclear landscape.
 Although this model emerged from a pure phenomenological approach, modern nuclear theory can trace the magic numbers down to nucleon-nucleon forces derived from low-energy QCD.

 The advent of experimental facilities for the production of radioactive nuclei permitted to reach nuclei with a completely different balance between protons and neutrons, i.e. different isospin.
 It turned out that the traditional shell structure changed in some regions of the nuclear chart, showing dramatic effects in the neutron-rich side near the neutron binding limit, the neutron drip line, where the magic character appears at different, N or Z values.
 Many current studies of nuclear structure with exotic radioactive nuclei focus on the question of whether these magic numbers persist or are altered in going away from the 'valley of stability'.
-These studies challenge the predictive power of nuclear theory, will eventually lead the way towards a universal description of nuclear structure.
-In this section we will describe the CERN contribution to the discovery of the decline of the classic magic numbers that has changed the perception of nuclear systems and established knowledge.
+These studies challenge the predictive power of nuclear theory and will eventually lead the way towards a universal description of nuclear structure.